Skip to main content

 A powerful workflow involves using coding agents within Vibe Kanban that are also connected to the Vibe Kanban MCP server:

-1. Create a Planning Task: Create a task with a custom agent profile configured with a planning prompt.
+1. Create a Planning Issue: Create an issue with a custom agent profile configured with a planning prompt.
 See Agent Configurations for details on creating custom profiles.

 2. Explore and Plan: The coding agent explores the codebase and develops a comprehensive plan

-3. Generate Tasks: Ask the coding agent to “create a series of individual tasks for this plan”
+3. Generate Issues: Ask the coding agent to “create a series of individual issues for this plan”

-4. Automatic Population: The agent uses the MCP server to populate individual tasks directly in the Vibe Kanban interface
+4. Automatic Population: The agent uses the MCP server to populate individual issues directly in the Vibe Kanban interface

-This creates a seamless workflow where high-level planning automatically generates actionable tasks in your project board.
+This creates a seamless workflow where high-level planning automatically generates actionable issues in your project board.

 Installation Instructions for MCP Clients